emrementese/binance-ema/README.md

    ![](https://github.com/emrementese/binance-ema/blob/main/examples/images/binance-api-settings.png)

 * Enable Reading was default active.
 This settings give you authority for reading the coins information.
 (Red circle in the image)
 * Enable Spot-Marign Trading was default passive. !!
-IF YOU DONT SPOT-MARGİN TRADİNG, YOU MUST DONT ACTİVE THİS SETTİNG FOR YOUR SECURİTY.
+IF YOU DON'T SPOT-MARGİN TRADİNG, YOU MUST DON'T ACTİVE THİS SETTİNG FOR YOUR SECURİTY.
 (Green circle in the image)
 * Trusted IP

 # License